Exploring the Amazon

 The upper Travessão River, isolated by impassable waterfalls below and within a protected Indian reservation above, had long beckoned us as a potentially outstanding variety fishery.
 Today, we operate full scale fishing trips within its most interesting and varied sections.

 The Travessão's isolated waters hold a true potpourri of Amazon species.
-Big, ugly trairao up to 40 pounds, bicuda over 3 feet long, hieroglyphic patterned sorubim and the biggest black piranha we've ever seen haunt the narrow upper reaches, while the wider central section holds peacock bass in the shallows and trophy payara in the quick running rocky areas.
+Big, ugly trairão (wolfish) up to almost 40 pounds, bicuda over 3 feet long, hieroglyphic patterned sorubim and the biggest black piranha we've ever seen haunt the narrow upper reaches, while the wider central section holds peacock bass in the shallows and trophy payara in the quick running rocky areas.
 Deep holes harbor a contingent of giant Amazon catfish.

-Each year, we operate exploratory trips to other high-gradient rivers, as well.
+We periodically operate exploratory trips to other high-gradient rivers, as well.
 We've already explored several of Brazil's eastern Guyana Shield rivers.
 These majestic rivers hold payara, pirapitinga, bicuda, sorubim, jau, big pacu, peacock bass and more.

-If you're not afraid of adventure and you're looking for some extreme fishing excitement, then join us on the wild and isolated Travessão or one of our yearly exploratory voyages and become among the first outsiders to experience these eerily beautiful lands.
+If you're not afraid of adventure and you're looking for some extreme fishing excitement, then join us on the wild and isolated Travessão or one of our amazingy exploratory voyages and become among the first outsiders to experience these eerily beautiful lands.